Active aero that reacts to grip loss before it happens

 Note that in the code, "min" and "max" refer to servo angles, and are inverse to the maximum and minimum wing angles of attack.

-I added a pause button, which reset the wing angles to their maximum angle of attack and set kp and ki to 0.
-This also doubled as an emergency stop while the UI was the active window, in case my only-briefly-tested code tried to send a servo too far, risking overloading the motor or breaking a mount.
+I also added a pause button, which reset the wing angles to their maximum angle of attack and set kp and ki to 0.
+This also doubled as an emergency stop, in case my untested code tried to send a servo too far, risking overloading the motor or breaking a mount.

 Also included were live system and variable status plots, operating on a five second moving window.